-Who is/are your favorite artist/artists in the collection?
+What is your favorite work in the collection?

 What is your favorite gallery/space within The Phillips Collection?

-The 2012 James McLaughlin Memorial Staff Show is on view through October 9, 2012.
-This year’s show features 35 artworks, in various media, all by Phillips Collection staff.
+The 2014 James McLaughlin Memorial Staff Show will be on view December 16, 2014 through January 19, 2015.
+The show features artwork from Phillips Collection staff.